-In addition to emotional devastation, you and your family may also face overwhelming pressure brought on by medical bills, funeral expenses, and the loss of your loved one’s financial support.
-This is a chaotic, challenging, and confusing time for the surviving family.
-Serious legal mistakes can be made during this time of tragedy.
+The sudden loss of a loved one can leave you and your family devastated.
+On top of your emotional turmoil, you might also face overwhelming pressure from medical bills, funeral expenses, and the loss of your loved one’s financial support.
+This is a challenging time for the surviving family.

 You do not have to face these challenges alone.
-The Sevenish Law Firm can help.
-If another person’s negligent or otherwise wrongful conduct caused the death, dedicated attorneys can pursue a wrongful death claim on your behalf.
-While you focus on getting through this difficult time in your life, we will focus on seeking answers about your loved one’s death and the compensation you deserve.
+Sevenish Law Firm, P.C. can help.
+If another person’s negligent or intentional conduct caused the death of your loved one in Indianapolis, our attorneys could pursue a wrongful death claim or lawsuit.

-Indianapolis is subject to several state statutes meant to deal with wrongful deaths.
-Indiana Civil Law and Procedure 34-23-1-2 allows only the personal representative of the deceased to serve as a plaintiff in these lawsuits.
+Indianapolis has several state statutes that deal with wrongful deaths.
+IC §34-23-1-2 allows only the representative of the deceased to serve as a plaintiff in these lawsuits.

-In addition, the lawsuit itself is limited in terms of the type and amount of damages that may be awarded.
-The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or award compensation meant to punish the defendant.
+The lawsuit itself is limited in the type and amount of damages you may recover.
+The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or punitive damages.
 However, they may recover compensation for:

 - Medical, funeral, and burial costs

 - Loss of love and companionship that may not exceed $300,000

 Therefore, wrongful death cases in Indianapolis are extremely limited in the ways and means by which a plaintiff can recover damages.